extrajordanary/p5js-game-of-life/README.md

 - get the 8 neighbors for any cell and count how many neighbors are alive
 - change a cell to being alive or dead based on the rules
 - transition all cells from one generation to the next at the same time
-- extend functionality with mouse and key commands and/or text displays of population and generation

 ## Preparing Your Project